natwonglakhon/main/_posts/2026-05-14-California-Housing.md

 # Housing Price Prediction Modelling

-In this analysis, I investigate machine learning models to predict housing prices based on existing features and aggregated features.
-The models include Linear Regression (LR), Random Forest Regression (RF), and XGBoost.
+In this analysis, I investigate machine learning models for estimating residential property values in California using demographic and geographic information.
+Accurate price estimation is valuable for real estate platforms, financial institutions, and property investors, where automated valuations support pricing decisions, mortgage assessments, and market analysis.

+Three models are compared: Linear Regression (LR), Random Forest (RF), and XGBoost.
+The analysis begins with data cleaning and preparation before evaluating each model through prediction accuracy and residual analysis.
+Finally, new geographical and structural features are engineered to examine whether domain knowledge can improve predictive performance.

 The analysis begins with loading and cleaning the data.
 Once ready, the data is split into train and test sets.
 The data is then scaled for the LR model, while RF and XGBoost use the original unscaled data.
 All three models are evaluated by the $R^2$ score, and their errors are examined through residual analysis.
 To enhance the models further, new features are aggregated from the existing ones, and all three models are retrained and re-evaluated.

 ## [Click here for Repository](https://github.com/natwonglakhon/House_price_modelling)

+## Business Objective

+A real estate valuation model should both produce accurate predictions and provide consistent estimates across different regions and property types.
+Large prediction errors can lead to overpriced listings, undervalued assets, or inaccurate lending decisions.

+The **objective** of this project is therefore to identify a model that balances predictive accuracy, robustness, and interpretability while investigating which property characteristics contribute most to house prices.

 ---